Test in production without watermarks.

-An Excel tables provide a list of features which are used to effectively analyze and manage data, such as auto filter and sort options, total row, calculated columns, table style, automatic expansion, etc.
+An Excel table provides a list of features that are used to effectively analyze and manage data, such as auto-filter and sort options, total row, calculated columns, table style, automatic expansion, etc.

 The screenshot below shows a difference between a normal range and a table style formatting: